Introduction

 The response or the result of the REST call is stored in the processing context (SharedState) for further processing.

 In addition to the option of accessing the processing context via REST call actions, the standard Groovy methods are also available for this purpose.
-Further information about this can be found under the following link Class SharedState.
+Further information on this can be found under the following link Class SharedState.

 Dialog-supported data entry - REST API client